HellsJanitor/28-Alphas-Later/README.md

 All vehicles EXCEPT the bicycle are too heavy for you to carry.

-Vehicles CANNNOT be used underwater.
+Vehicles CANNOT be used underwater.